LANDSCAPE PHOTOGRAPHY – WIDE ANGLE LENS CHARACTERISTICS

 The use of wide angle lenses is very common in landscape photography.
 Wide angle lenses are mostly considered as lenses with a focal length of 24mm and wider for full frame DSLR’s or 18mm and wider for crop-sensor DSLR’s.
-Shooting with wide angle lenses has unique characteristics and great advantages which I will specify and explain in this article.
+It is important to remember that you can photograph landscapes and any other subject in any kind of lens, including even Tele lenses.
+The reason wide angle lenses are so common in landscape photography is a combination of unique characteristics and great advantages which I will specify and explain in this article.

 Short focal length – wide angle of view: